ndlevinzon/Comp_Chem/Docking/UCSF_Dock/README.md

 * extract the ligand structure from the <tt>.pdb</tt>  file.
 * assign hydrogens.
-* assign all atom ([http://www.tripos.com/mol2/atom_types.html Sybyl/TAFF]) and bond types.
+* assign all atom types and bond types.
 * save it as <tt>ligandname.mol2</tt>  file.

 #### Running <tt>Omega</tt>

-* run [http://www.eyesopen.com/products/applications/omega.html OMEGA], but don't ask me how to do that yet.
+* run [http://www.eyesopen.com/products/applications/omega.html], but don't ask me how to do that yet.

 #### Running <tt>Amsol</tt>